Using an Employer of Record in South Africa

 - Reference checks from previous employers

-Some checks, like medical or psychological testing without consent, are illegal.
+Some checks, like medical or psychological testing without consent, may be restricted and require explicit permission.
 Background checks should always respect privacy laws and be relevant to the job role for which they are conducted.

 Employment termination in South Africa